April 9, 2019

 A little over nine months ago I was honoured to be chosen as the sole non-European expert to provide input, both from a Canadian and an industry perspective, into the European Commission’s High-Level Expert Group on AI (AI HLEG).
-Yesterday we published our final Ethics Guidelines for Trustworthy Artificial Intelligence.
+Yesterday we published our final Ethics Guidelines for Trustworthy Artificial Intelligence and to chair the working group.

 In these guidelines, we pursue a “human-centric approach,” informed by human and fundamental rights such as dignity, freedom, equality and justice.
 AI isn’t contained by national borders, and ethical principles and requirements need to be rooted in concepts that promote the inherent value of all human beings, no matter their geographical location.